-The Texas Family Code defines "sexual abuse" as any sexual conduct harmful to a child's mental, emotional, or physical welfare as well as, in certain circumstances, failure to make a reasonable
+The Texas Family Code defines "sexual abuse" as any sexual conduct harmful to a child's mental,

 What is Other Maltreatment of a Child?

 Under state law, "other maltreatment" of a child includes "abuse" or "neglect," as defined by Texas Family Code sections 261.001 and 261.401.